djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 - one earthquake epicenter;
 - one confirmed disease case.

-Duplicated or ambiguously defined events can change the analysis.
+Duplicate or ambiguously defined events can change the analysis.

-### Step 2: define the observation window
+### define the observation window

 Record the geometry and area of $W$.

 Check whether all parts were observable.

-### Step 3: map the event pattern
+### map the event pattern

 Look for: